-The request for permission, as mentioned in Article 2, must be done using the Checklist Transport as included in annex 1 to this Announcement.
-At least 72 hours before arriving at the control area of the Common Nautical Authority, the request must be sent to:
+The request for permission, as mentioned in Article 2, must be done using the Checklist Transport as included in annex 1 to this Notification.
+At least 72 hours before arriving at the control area of the GNA, the request must be sent to:

-Common Nautical Authority Commandoweg 50 4381 BH Vlissingen, The Netherlands phone: +31 (0) 88 79 80 760 e-mail: gna-scc@vts-scheldt.net annex 2 "Checklist vooroverleg bijzondere/buitennormale transporten" (Checklist pre-consultation special/extraordinary transports) of this Announcement should be filled in at the request of the GNA.
+Common Nautical Authority Commandoweg 50 4381 BH Vlissingen, The Netherlands phone: +31 (0)88 79 80 760 e-mail: gna-scc@vts-scheldt.net

+For one-time special or extraordinary transports that require more than normal attention, annex 2 "Checklist vooroverleg bijzondere/buitennormale transporten" (Checklist pre-consultation special/extraordinary transports) of this Notification should be filled in at the request of the GNA.
 The request must be submitted at least 14 days before arrival in the management area.
 The conditions for the transport are determinated after consultation with all parties involved.